Robertfarb/whiteboarding-curriculum/technical-skills/phone_screen/README.md

 up with a well thought out answer?

 ## Phone Screens

+**Here's the agenda:**
+* First 5 minutes: Both partners study the interview questions they're about to give.
+* Next 25 minutes: Partner A calls Partner B and gives the interview.
+* Next 5 minute: Partner A gives constructive feedback for Partner B. Hang up.
+* Next 25 minutes: Partner B cals Partner A to give the interview.
+* Final 5 minutes: Partner B gives constructive feedback for Partner B.

 Alright, let's get started!
 Please determine who will be partner A and who will be partner B: